 - There is a high standard of dressing for professionals.

-As you probably know, the cost of living is much more affordable in Mexico, even in the larger cities.
-Depending on your salary, you can save several thousand dollars each year working as an English teacher in Mexico.
+The cost of living is much more affordable in Mexico, even in the larger cities.
+Depending on your salary, you can save several thousand dollars each year teaching English in Mexico.
 Local food and housing are very cheap and affordable.
 On average, you can expect to pay about 300 USD per month on your living expenses.
 Make sure to compare various schools for their hourly rates or salaries.
 You can also really make Mexico affordable by negotiating some benefits like a travel stipend into your employment package.

 FAQ About Teaching English in Mexico